RyanGC93/Interview-Study-Guide/Notes/SortingAlgos/README.md

 > - The merge sort algorithm is a Divide and Conquer algorithm.
 > - It divides input array in two halves, calls itself for the two halves and then merges the two sorted halves.
 > - The merge(arr1,arr2) function is used for merging two halves recursively.
+**Interesting enough merge sort space complexity is O(1) for Linked List but O(N) for arrays.
+This is due how memory is distributed in Linked List (random addresses).
+When implementing make sure to not have memory leaks**

 </details>
 <details>